biozal/biozal.github.io/docs/_posts/2021-05-08-Github-Pages-Blog.md

 ### Why GitHub Pages?

 When I introduced my new website and blog I had several friends reach out and ask what technology I used.
 I told them I picked GitHub Pages, which they followed up with another question of why use that and not some other prebuilt solution.
 The decision was very easy to make - I'm a developer and I'm used to GitHub.
 GitHub Pages are free, made for developers, and are extremely easy to setup.
 You can literally have a site up and running in less than 20 minutes.
-Plus since I control the code and most of it is standard HTML/CSS or markdown so I can hack out the site to look however I like without doing a lot of work.

 GitHub Pages uses Jekyll - a static website generation technology written in Ruby and is used to convert markdown files into static web pages.
 I love the markdown syntax and I can use any markdown editor or  GitHub's site to create new posts.
 Since Jekyll themes are just standard HTML and CSS I can take any theme and tweak it to meet my needs without having to learn a new language or platform.
-I know there are great tools for React like Gatsby, but really I don't want to spend a lot of time on this project and I want standard HTML and CSS rather than adding React and complex Javascript into the mix.
+I know there are great tools for React like Gatsby, but really I don't want to spend a lot of time on this project.
+I want standard HTML and CSS rather than adding React and complex Javascript into the mix.

 You might have noticed my site has a custom URL and not only does GitHub support this, they will generate a SSL certificate for the site based on your domain name for free.
 Below I will break down some rough notes I took when I went through the process for anyone looking to try to do this themselves.